The exploding cross can blow you to kingdom come!

 When reading about the Coptic Church, we noticed this cross pattern on several websites listing religious symbols with the caption 'Coptic Cross'.
 What we did not find, however, was any Coptic Church that actually uses this cross in its iconography.

 The design was made some time ago by Rudolph Koch, who gave it the title Koptisches Kreuz (Coptic Cross).
-This image, together with its English title, have been copied to several websites, with no explanation of the source, resulting in it becoming a de facto Coptic Cross, although not in common use by Copts.
+This image, together with its English title, has been copied to several websites, with no explanation of the source, resulting in it becoming a de facto Coptic Cross, although not in common use by Copts.

 Rudolf Koch (1876-1934), with the collaboration of Fritz Kredel (1900-1973), was an artist credited with 158 ecclesiastical drawings first published in German between 1932 and 1935, and again in English as 'Christian Symbols' by Arion Press in 1996.

 The meaning of this cross is not difficult to interpret.
 The vertical and horizontal bars form a cross representing the Crucifixion of Jesus.
 The central circle represents the love of Jesus Christ, shining so brilliantly like the sun.
-The four 'T' shapes1 represent the four nails used to crucify Jesus.
+The four 'T' shapes represent the four nails used to crucify Jesus.

 You will notice on the Coptic Cross page that Copts really like fancy crosses, incorporating delicate filigree designs that match the rich cultural heritage of the region.
 The crosses are usually empty (without a Corpus).